 Glendon focuses on federal and state permitting, legal and environmental research and report drafting necessary to license, construct and operate small hydropower projects.
 She has acted as field lead, researcher and an assistant to project managers, working with private companies, municipalities and state agencies.
 She holds an MBA from Endicott College, a joint JD/MSEL from Vermont Law School, a BA from Boston University and is a licensed attorney in the state of Vermont and Washington DC.

-Patrick focuses on fish and environmental studies and compliance for NEHC projects.
+Patrick is project manager for new site development.
+In addition, he focuses on fish and environmental studies and compliance for all NEHC projects.
 He supports site operations at NEHC's Hanover Pond site.
 Prior to NEHC, he worked as a field research assistant for the Connecticut Department of Energy and Environmental Protection, Inland Fisheries Division.
 Patrick is a Sustainable Energy Graduate from Eastern Connecticut State University.

 Curtis supports project development, management and planning for evolving sites.
 In addition, he conducts in-depth historical and technical research for new site selection.
 He holds a Bachelor’s of Science Degree in Mechanical Engineering with a focus in manufacturing, automation and engineering design from the University of Maine, Orono.